Site Plan Control

-The Town of Innisfil welcomes the opportunity to grow, while maintaining a small-town feel that we value and cherish.
-As one of the fastest growing municipalities in Ontario, it is important that we manage that growth by ensuring that future development is safe, aesthetically pleasing and adheres to our planning policies.
+The Town of Innisfil welcomes the opportunity to grow, while maintaining our cherished small-town feel and commitment to superior customer service.
+As one of the fastest growing municipalities in Ontario, we recognize and commit to managing growth and future development that is safe, aesthetically pleasing and adheres to our placemaking planning policies.

-- The site is safe, appropriate and makes good use of design, landscaping, lighting, etc.;
+- The site is safe, functional, appropriate and makes good use of design, landscaping, lighting, etc.

 - The exterior character, scale, appearance and design features of buildings/structures are appropriate;

-- The proposal suits the character of the area and poses minimal land use conflicts to neighbouring uses;
+- The proposal suits the character of the area, improves and activates the streetscape (i.e. placemaking, landscaping, paving, street furniture, bicycle parking) and poses minimal land use conflicts to neighbouring uses;

 - The site is graded properly and any easements needed for public utilities, servicing and/or site drainage have been secured;

 - Road considerations (i.e. road width, the location/size of driveways, parking lots, loading facilities, garbage collection areas, snow storage/removal areas, etc.) are clearly shown and appropriate;

 - The site is designed to be convenient and accessible for pedestrians, cyclists and drivers;

 - Fire & Rescue vehicles will be able to safely and quickly enter and exit the site if there is an emergency;

 - Sustainable design, such as Low Impact Development (LID) is used to minimize the impact of the development on the natural environment.